Post-Operative Instructions: GeneralBACK

 You may have received intravenous drugs to make your surgical procedure more comfortable for you.
 Although the major effects of these drugs wear off rapidly, there may be residual effects that can alter your judgment and physical abilities.
 To ensure your post-anesthesia treatment will be uneventful, please follow these instructions:

 - You are to go directly home after your surgery and rest quietly for the remainder of the day.
 The residual effect of your intravenous medications may cause you to be drowsy.
-Your pain medications (pills issued for post-operative pain reduction) may also cause nausea.
+Your pain medications (pills issued for post-operative pain reduction) may also cause nausea, especially if taken on an empty stomach.
 The combined effect may make you feel lightheaded or dizzy, so do not use stairs at home, etc., without assistance for the remainder of the day.

 - Use a cold compress to reduce swelling (for the first 48 hours after surgery).
 Alternate sides every 20 minutes.